 By supporting the screw that will hold the load using a steel core it is possible to fix weighty objects, such as TV brackets and shelves, to a dot and dab wall now.

 The alternative is to cut out a section of the plasterboard which will be hidden behind where you are planning to fix the object – TV bracket, shelves, etc. Then you can fix a wooden batten directly to the wall, which will give you a sturdy fixing point for the object you’re fixing.

-Dot and Dab plasterboard has become very popular in recent times as it is a very quick and easy way to finish a wall without needing any specialist trades.
-A large number of new build house will use it too as it is so much quicker and then home can be finished more quickly.
+Dot and dab plasterboard has become very popular in recent times as it is a very quick and easy way to finish a wall without needing any specialist trades as it’s something that can be done easily on a DIY basis, however dot and dab surfaces can also be skim plastered at a later date if required.